mochidev/CodableDatastore/Sources/CodableDatastore/CodableDatastore.docc/On Disk Representation.md

 1. If a [persistence store](#Persistence-Store) doesn't already exist, one is created with an empty [snapshot](#Snapshot).
-Note that an empty persistence store and snapshot may be created in advance via ``DiskPersistence`` to reserve the file path should the need arise.
+Note that an empty persistence store and snapshot may be created in advance via ``DiskPersistence/createPersistenceIfNecessary()`` to reserve the file path should the need arise.
 2. If a [data store](#Data-Store) does not yet exist, it is created on first write.